newb-0/yolo/documentation/containerization/explanation-microservice.md

 - **Network restrictions**: Database access configured for development (production would use restricted IP ranges)
 - **Container isolation**: Each service runs in dedicated container with minimal privileges

-This implementation demonstrates production-ready containerization practices while maintaining development flexibility and operational simplicity.
+This implementation demonstrates production-ready containerization practices.